sschulte24110/WC-4-React-Image-Gallery/README.md

 ## Acknowledgement

-Thanks to Emerging Digital Academy who equipped and helped us to make this application a reality.
+Thanks to Emerging Digital Academy who equipped and helped me to make this application a reality.

 ## Support